whsky/smarter-than-nate-silver/README.md

 We can then use this game data to predict the outcome of future matches based on the patterns seen in the historical data.
 Machine Learning techniques like Neural Nets do a great job of finding these type of patterns.
 So let's build a Multilayer Perceptron to take player data from regular season game data to predict the margin of victory _(the point-spread)_ of post-season games like the March Madness tournament.

+This data was scraped for every game that had complete boxscores for the last decade using my `scrapey.py` file in this repo.
+Also, csv files for player data of each season are available in the `data` folder.

 ###What is a point-spread?

-Point-spreads were introduced by Charles K. McNeil _(who later became JFK's math teacher)_ as an attempt to balance out bets on both sides.
-For example, if Team1 is a strong favorite to beat Team2, you would expect that a majority of the bets will be for Team1 to win.
+Point-spreads were introduced by [Charles K. McNeil](https://en.wikipedia.org/wiki/Charles_K._McNeil) _(who later became JFK's math teacher)_ as an attempt to balance out betting between both outcomes.
+For example, if **Team 1** is a strong favorite to beat **Team 2**, you would expect that a majority of the bets will be for **Team 1** to win.
 This is a huge disadvantage to whomever is taking the bet.
-If Team1 wins, they have a massive amount of payouts to make.
-But, if we make the bet over whether Team1 will win _by more than an certain number of points_ rather than just if they will win.
+If **Team 1** wins, they have a massive amount of payouts to make.
+But, if we make the bet over whether **Team 1** will win _by more than an certain number of points_ rather than just if they will win.
 We now can move this handicap to persuade bets to take one side or the other and thus keep an even number of bets on both sides.

 _Wait, why would the people taking the bet want an even number on both sides?_